jahilldev/hypnode/README.md

 ## Event Binding

-`hypnode` provides a simple set of properties for you to apply events to your built elements, all native DOM events are supported, formatted in camelCase.
+`hypnode` provides a set of properties for you to apply DOM events.
+All native events are supported, formatted in camelCase and prefixed with `on`.
 For example:

 ```
 h('a', { onClick: (ev) => console.log(ev) }, 'Click Here');